Are Savannah Cats Legal? In What States?

 Final Thoughts

-Though Savannah cats are legal in many areas, state and local laws will ultimately determine whether ownership is legal, illegal, or requires special permits or other specific legalities.
+Though Savannah cats are legal in many areas, state and local laws will ultimately determine whether ownership is legal, or illegal, or requires special permits or other specific legalities.
 Some areas consider F1 through F3 Savannah cats as exotic animals that are illegal to own while fully allowing ownership of generations F4 and later.

 While we have provided an up-to-date list of the current laws for each state, potential owners need to look up the laws in their area by either calling or utilizing official government websites to get the most accurate and up-to-date information.
 Illegal ownership can result in serious fines and the risk of losing your beloved pet.